obycode/DSCAlarmSmartThings/README.md

-## AD2SmartThings
+## AD2SmartThings v2.0
 ### ===================
 ### Integrate your Honeywell or Ademco alarm panel into your SmartThings physical graph
-ADT / Honeywell / Ademco / Alarm / SmartThings
+ADT / Honeywell / Ademco / Vista / Alarm / SmartThings / Alarm Panel / Home Alarm

 Do you have a home alarm panel and never use it?
 Do you hate the hassle of remember to arm and having to run around to disarm?